Last update: February 5, 2021

-- Your rights relating to your Personal Data.
+- Your rights relating to Personal Data about you.

 - Marketing communications preferences.